Sir Boateng Online

 how to connect multiple LCD to Arduino using I2Cbackpack

-connect multiple LCD to Arduino with real I2C backpack
+connect multiple LCD to Arduino with a real I2C backpack

 Once we have connected and obtained the corresponding hexadecimal number, we can proceed to the Arduino coding by stating them in the global variables.
 Check the code below: